bro-academy/HTML-course-4/lesson-9-preprocessors.md

 **[Extend One Set of CSS Styles to Another Element (freeCodeCamp)](https://www.freecodecamp.org/learn/front-end-development-libraries/sass/extend-one-set-of-css-styles-to-another-element)**:
 Discover how to use `@extend` to share and reuse styles between selectors without repeating the same code.

+[Learn CSS: Variables and Functions](https://www.codecademy.com/learn/learn-css-variables-and-functions): An online course on learning CSS variables and functions to create more dynamic and adaptive styles.

 ## 🧱 **CSS Preprocessors (Overview & Docs)**

 **[What are CSS Preprocessors?
 (Raygun)](https://raygun.com/blog/css-preprocessors-examples/)**